Map

 Hide

 Palette is an array of BlockProperties, with each entry corresponding to a style of block used by the Map's model.
+Each of the Map's block use a palette index, indicating which entry to use to draw that block.

 number Depth read-only